charlas-rse-espanol/.github/profile/README.md

 </details>

-An initiative started by Carlos (aka [@cptanalatriste](https://github.com/cptanalatriste), from the Alan Turing Institute), and Sofía (aka [@sfmig](https://github.com/sfmig), from the Sainsbury Wellcome Centre at UCL), from a conversation at the DEI workshop during [RSECon24](https://rsecon24.society-rse.org/).
+An initiative started by Carlos ([@cptanalatriste](https://github.com/cptanalatriste), from the Alan Turing Institute), and Sofía ([@sfmig](https://github.com/sfmig), from the Sainsbury Wellcome Centre at UCL), from a conversation at the DEI workshop during [RSECon24](https://rsecon24.society-rse.org/).
 Our aims are:
 - to showcase the RSE role across the Spanish-speaking world,
 - to get in touch with the cool research and tech carried out by hispanophones all over the world, and
 - to selfishly speak our mother tongue before we forget it.